High School High Tech Youth Program

 Meet Our High School High Tech Ambassadors

-The first group of HSHT ambassadors includes three students chosen for the active participation in High School High Tech and compelling video presentation:
+The first group of HSHT ambassadors includes three students chosen for the active participation in High School High Tech and compelling video presentation.

 High School High Tech Success Stories